 Traveling and kids don’t always mix well together.
-Children usually have no patience sitting still in an enclosed space for an extended period of time.
+Children usually have no patience for sitting still in an enclosed space for an extended period of time.
 Even the most fascinating destinations can cause children to transform into hissy and irritable monsters.
-This does not mean you should cancel any travel plans until your child turns eighteen though.
+This does not mean you should cancel any travel plans until your child turns eighteen.
 You can make trips comfortable and hassle-free for everyone involved by making adequate preparations in advance.
-Let your children pee before the scheduled departure, pack delicious snacks they can munch on during the trip, and assemble a fun activity kit they can play while in the car or plane.
-The last one can include games like trivia games, guess the song, and pictionary.
+Let your children pee before the scheduled departure, pack delicious snacks they can munch on during the trip, and assemble a fun activity kit they can play with while in the car or plane.
+The last one can include games like trivia games, guess the song, and Pictionary.
 Of course, you’ll also need to set aside an exciting prize for the most well-behaved and participative player.

 Accidentally Ingesting Substances

-It’s normal for children to reach a developmental stage in which they start using their mouths to explore the world around them.
+It’s normal for children to reach a developmental stage where they start using their mouths to explore the world around them.
 As parents, you need to keep an eye on your children when they play because they will most certainly put anything, from crayons to rubber duckies, in their mouth every chance they get.
 The worst case scenario is if they ingest hazardous substances, like personal care products and medication.
 Make sure to lock up these items away as soon as you are done using them.

-Another overlooked item are cigarettes.
+Another overlooked item is cigarettes.
 If you smoke at home, there’s a risk children might follow your example out of curiosity if they come across cigarette butts in the stash.
 The most ideal course of action would be to quit smoking entirely since it is bad for your health anyway.
 Taking a nicotine drug test could be an important first step in breaking the habit.